The world today’s children live in is not the same one we were born into years ago. Something, we sense, has changed.

 No matter how the world evolves, this will still be true.

-Over the past few years, I’ve become a bit a relationship enthusiast.
+Over the past few years, I’ve become a bit of a relationship enthusiast.
 I’m not a prodigy–one of those people who naturally attracts crowds to their side.

 That we can choose to invest in the quality of our relationships; to intentionally nurture community for ourselves and our families.